haquanq-frontendmentor/news-homepage/README.md

 ### The challenge

-- No access to design files :expressionless:
+- No access to design files, attemp pixel-perfect :expressionless:

 Users should be able to: